MUSC Bulletin | College of Medicine

 While on probation a student must attend all required classes and activities unless precluded by a bona fide emergency or unless the absence is approved in advance by the course instructor or the Dean's Office.
 A physician must document absence from a major exam due to illness.
 Except for the fourth year, no electives are permitted while a student is on academic probation; during the fourth year, no away rotations may be taken by a student on probation.
 During probation students may neither hold an elected office in student organizations nor represent the College at meetings.
 The student may not participate in activities that would entail absences from required courses.

 Any Probation or other adverse action will be disclosed on the Medical Student Performance Evaluation (MSPE) at the time of application for residency (as required).

-Each student on professionalism probation is required to meet with the Associate Dean for Students to develop a Behavioral Contract.
+Each student on professionalism probation is required to meet with the Associate or Assistant Dean for Student Affairs to develop a Behavioral Contract.
 Adherence to the Behavioral Contract is mandatory for continuation in medical school.
 Failure to do so may result in dismissal from medical school.
 Students are required to play an active role in the development of the Behavioral Contract.